Lesterpaintstheworld/terminal-velocity/act1_chapter_frameworks.md

    - **Setting**: Description of the socio-economic landscape influenced by AI.
    - **Key Characters Introduced**: Isabella Torres, Marcus Reynolds.
    - **Inciting Incident**: Introduction of the Universal Basic Compute (UBC) concept.
+   - **Content Gaps**: Further exploration needed on the societal impacts of AI integration and the ethical considerations involved.

 2. **Chapter 2: The Conflict Emerges**
    - **Character Dynamics**: Tensions between human characters and AI systems.